invider/ghoster.mix/man/concept.md

 * help can be in a form of civipedia/ufopedia grid with wise library ghosts

-* chatbot interface to get the useful info (and chat log like in DeusEx - so you'll never forget)
+* chatbot interface to get the useful info (and chat logs like in DeusEx - so you'll never forget)

-* grid is dumb, tokens are static (mostly), ghosts are smart

 * players control ghosts

-* ghosts can be in multiple teams controlled by different players or AI
+* ghosts can be in multiple teams controlled by different players or AI - e.g. CoreWars, Darwin (advanced)

-* the gird is discrete, a ghost/dot/token can't be in-between cells (however, a ghost movement can be animated, so it would not appear jump-teleporting)
+* the fragment is discrete, a ghost/dot/token can't be in-between cells (however, a ghost movement can be animated, so it would not appear jump-teleporting)

-* as the consequence, ghostspace has only integer arithmetics.
-There is no point in fractions in this world.
+* as the consequence, ghostspace has only an integer arithmetics.
+There is no point in fractions in this world!
+Fractions are out of this world!

-* ghost are running concurrently
+* Ghosts are running concurrently
     * one ghost is running spells until it moves
     * after it yields control to the next ghost etc
     * once all ghosts are moved, it is called a *step* (good analogy are rougue-like games - make a single move and the enemies are making the move)

-* the grid can evolve in various ways:
+* The grid can evolve in various ways:
-    * mono-debug
+    * mono-debug (for a single ghost)
         * run in command and stop
         * run over command and stop
         * step
-    * multi-debug
+    * multi-debug (for all active ghosts?
+How are we going to activate them?)
         * multi-step (rougue-like)
     * step-by-step each 1s (configurable period)
     * fast mode - do all scheduled spells

-* there is a halt/debugger spell to dive into debug at the right moment
+* There is a halt/debugger spell to dive into a proper debug mode at the right moment

-* save and mark the full grid state to jump there later (new/updated spells will be kept by ghosts)
+* Save and mark the full capsule state to jump there later (new/updated spells will be kept by ghosts)?
+  We can mark the area we are currently working on and when restored, that particular area preserves changes.
+  That way we can do change-try-restore cycles.

-* save and mark the ghost position to jump back and redo updated command
+* Save and mark the ghost position to jump back and redo updated command

 * *The Spell Path* - the road with tokens, loops and conditional turns